Answer to Job: Reception

-Author Joyce Carol Oates, in her review "Legendary Jung" (from her collections of essays The Profane Art), considers Answer to Job to be Jung's most important work.
-The Episcopal Bishop and humanist Christian author John Shelby Spong, in his book Re-Claiming the Bible for a Non-Religious World (2011), also considers Answer to Job to be Jung's "most profound work."
+Author Joyce Carol Oates described Answer to Job in her review "Legendary Jung" as Jung's most important work.
+The Episcopal Bishop and humanist Christian author John Shelby Spong also considers it to be Jung's "most profound work".

 Jungian scholar Murray Stein claims Jung viewed the Book of Job as an example of a scriptural religious experience:

-In Jung’s interpretation, Job is completely innocent.
+In Jung's interpretation, Job is completely innocent.
 He is a scrupulously pious man who follows all the religious conventions, and for most of his life, he is blessed with good fortune.
 This is the expected outcome for a just man in a rationally ordered universe.
 But then God allows Satan to work on him, bringing misfortune and misery.
 Being overwhelmed with questions and images of divine majesty and power, Job is then silenced.
 He realizes his inferior position vis-a-vis the Almighty.
 But he also retains his personal integrity, and this so impresses God that He is forced to take stock of Himself.
 Perhaps He is not so righteous after all!

-As Marc Fonda observes, God’s omniscience precludes self-awareness.
+Marc Fonda observed that God's omniscience precludes self-awareness.
 Being omniscient, God has no concentrated self to speak of.
 Being a part of everything, God has no opportunity to distinguish self from non-self.
 However, as God knows the thoughts of humans, through the thoughts of his creation he can experience what self-awareness is.
 Murray continues:

-And out of this astonishing self-reflection, induced in God by Job’s stubborn righteousness, He, the Almighty, is pushed into a process of transformation that leads eventually to His incarnation as Jesus.
+And out of this astonishing self-reflection, induced in God by Job's stubborn righteousness, He, the Almighty, is pushed into a process of transformation that leads eventually to His incarnation as Jesus.
 God develops empathy and love through his confrontation with Job, and out of it a new relationship between God and humankind is born.